EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/03_composables_directives/README.md

    Trigger a 500 with `failureSwitch.products = true` in `src/api/fakeApi.ts`.
 4. Swallow `AbortError` — a cancelled request is not a failure the user should see.

+**Check it**: `npm test` — the ten specs in `tests/useFetch.spec.ts` are the contract above, and the trickiest one is `loading` during an abort: the cancelled run must **not** hand `loading` back while its replacement is still in flight.
-**Check it**: switch categories quickly.
-Exactly one request must resolve; the others show as cancelled in the Network tab.
+Then switch categories quickly in the browser: exactly one request must resolve, the others show as cancelled in the Network tab.

 ### 2. `useLocalStorage` — `src/composables/useLocalStorage.ts`